lobsters/lobsters/README.md

     * Settings:
       We have tweaks of production config files and we want those [tracked in our git repo](https://github.com/lobsters/lobsters/tree/master/hatchbox).
-      We have rigged up settings to run an (unfortunately) clever script to update those on deploy.
+      We have rigged up settings to run an (unfortunately) clever hook to update those on deploy, see below.

       Pre-build script: `hatchbox/pre-build`
       Custom build script: blank